toontun/AssemblyDenovo/README.txt

 * you have the rules for the project and the article in AssemblyDenovo/doc/projectInfo
 * you have the report for the project in AssemblyDenovo/doc/RapportPC.pdf
 * you have a UML diagram in AssemblyDenovo/doc/UML.pdf
+* you have commands for tests in AssemblyDenovo/tests.txt